sphinx-themes/sphinx-themes.org/sample-sites/renku-sphinx-theme/_sources/kitchen-sink/lists.rst.txt

 Glossary
 --------

-This is a glossary with definition terms for thing like :term:`Writing`:
+This is a glossary with definition terms for things like :term:`Writing`:

 .. glossary::